luisacosta828/plnim/README.md

 ## Overview

 **plnim** is a PostgreSQL language handler that lets you write PostgreSQL functions and procedures in the Nim programming language.
-Built on top of [pgxcrown](https://github.com/luisacosta828/pgxcrown), plnim brings Nim’s expressive syntax, compile-time safety, and performance to your database logic—right inside Postgres.
+Built on top of [pgxcrown](https://github.com/luisacosta828/pgxcrown), plnim offers a modern, safe, and productive way to extend your database.

 ---